LauYeeYu/Lau-CPP-Lib/wiki/RB_tree_en.md

 `lau::RBTree` uses the data structure called [red-black tree](https://en.wikipedia.org/wiki/Red-black_tree).
-The tree is sorted associative container with logarithmic complexity in search, removal and insertion.
+The tree is a sorted associative container with logarithmic complexity in search, removal and insertion.

 A customized compare function can be supplied to compare the elements.
 Note